 - In KBC Touch, you can clearly see the difference between business and personal in the menu structure to the left.

-- In KBC Mobile, the ‘Additional services’ button is located at the bottom right of the login screen.
-If you're already logged in, tap ‘More’ at the bottom right and then ‘Additional services’ to see all the additional services offered, including those for businesses.
+- ‘Additional services’ are located at the bottom right of the login screen for KBC Mobile.
+If you're already logged in, tap ‘Offer’ at the bottom right to see all the additional services offered, including those for businesses.

 - In KBC Touch, the additional services can be found under ‘Payments’, ‘Loans’ and ‘Insurance’ in the business section.